 Helping our talented students develop and maintain healthy bodies and minds is paramount to ensuring their lifelong success, both personally and professionally.
 We are delighted to extend our partnership with Highmark Health to bring to fruition our vision for a unified, comprehensive facility that supports many facets of students’ well-being.

-Research shows that when properly resourced and delivered, health, wellness and recreation programs can help students excel in their academic pursuits, which in turn helps with student retention, progression and graduation.
+Research shows that when properly resourced and delivered, health, wellness and recreation programs empower students to excel in their academic pursuits, which in turn helps with student retention, progression and graduation.

 By putting these services under one roof, CMU will help students embrace health and wellness as a critical part of their studies, and prepare them for the full range of challenges in their lives.

-University Health Services (UHS): A full-accredited primary care health center, UHS provides individualized medical care and health education and comprehensive care management for students requiring specialized care from Pittsburgh hospitals or other health care providers.
+University Health Services (UHS): A fully-accredited primary care health center, UHS provides individualized medical care, health education and comprehensive care management for students who need coordination of resources and services to support their health and well-being.

 Counseling and Psychological Services (CaPS): CaPS helps students achieve and maintain a healthy mind and spirit in order to support their success and personal growth.
-Staff offer brief-term therapy, crisis intervention and triage, and connection to Pittsburgh mental health providers, as well as conducting outreach and workshops.
+Staff offer brief-term therapy, crisis intervention and triage, and connection to Pittsburgh mental health providers, and conduct outreach education and prevention workshops.

-Wellness Programs: These initiatives provide students with opportunities to learn about self-care and self-advocacy through positive habit formation, mindfulness, religious and spiritual programming, stress management, healthy eating and sleeping, and exercise.
+Wellness Programs: These initiatives provide students with opportunities to learn about self-care and self-advocacy:

 To date, nearly 20 donors have joined with Highmark Inc. in the effort to make this important part of a the CMU experience possible.